 - Recommended when you want to take full control of the land, removing any public access. - Processed and decided by the National Transport Casework Team (part of the Department for Transport) on behalf of the Secretary of State for Transport.
 Leicestershire County Council is a statutory consultee as the Highway Authority. - A planning application is required to submit a Section 247 application.
 Planning permission is required for an order to be made.
-Section 247 applications cannot be made with retrospective planning applications. - Target 13-week turnaround time where there are no objections. - The only fees involved are those associated with applying for planning permission. - Stopped up highway rights only effective following actual physical change in accordance with planning permission.
+Section 247 applications cannot be made with retrospective planning applications. - Target 13-week turnaround time where there are no objections. - The Department for Transport does not charge a fee for applying and processing stopping up orders.
+However other associated fees might apply (e.g., planning permission, LCC's Highway Need/Property Assessment). - Stopped up highway rights only effective following actual physical change in accordance with planning permission.

-Please visit the Department for Transport's website or contact the National Transport Casework Team for further information.
+Please visit the Department for Transport's website6 or contact the National Transport Casework Team7 for further information.